Stuts08/finservproject/bfhl-java-qualifier-solution/README.md

 4. It **stores** the outcome in an **H2 DB** (`submission_result` table).
 5. It **submits** the SQL to the provided **webhook URL** (or the fallback submit path) with `Authorization: <accessToken>`.

-> **Note:** The PDF problem statements are not included here.
-Paste your final SQL into the appropriate file before running.

 ---